LLNL/HPC-Tutorials/posix/designing_threaded_programs.md

 Threads also have their own private data.

-Programmers are responsible for synchronizing access (protecting) globally shared data.
+Programmers are responsible for synchronizing (and protecting) access to globally shared data.

 ![sharedMemoryModel](images/sharedMemoryModel.gif)